Financial Associate

 Financial Associate Interview Questions and Answers for Freshers

-Q3.
-What is prudence concept?
+Q. What is the prudence concept?

 Prudence concept is the principle of exercising caution and good judgment in decision-making.